daiduoq-ng/Company-Network-Design/README.md

 | Core Switch 2 – Router 1 | 2 | 192.168.4.136/30 | 255.255.255.252 | 192.168.4.139 |
 | Core Switch 2 – Router 2 | 2 | 192.168.4.140/30 | 255.255.255.252 | 192.168.4.143 |

-## 3. Sơ đồ topo mạng
+## 3. Network Topology Diagram
-Dưới đây là sơ đồ topo mạng mô tả cấu trúc kết nối giữa trụ sở chính (Thủ Đức) và chi nhánh (Quận 3), bao gồm các thành phần như router, switch, Data Center, và các mạng con (VLAN) cho các phòng ban, Wi-Fi, và VPN site-to-site.
+Below is the network topology diagram illustrating the connectivity structure between the headquarters (Thu Duc) and the branch office (District 3), including components such as routers, switches, the Data Center, and subnets (VLANs) for departments, Wi-Fi, and site-to-site VPN.

 ![Network Topology Diagram](./Network%20Topology%20Diagram.png)

-## 4. Mục tiêu thiết kế
+## 4. Design Objectives
-- Xây dựng hệ thống mạng an toàn, hiệu suất cao và khả năng mở rộng để đáp ứng nhu cầu của cả hai cơ sở.
+- Build a secure, high-performance, and scalable network system to meet the needs of both facilities.
-- Đảm bảo bảo mật dữ liệu, đặc biệt khi triển khai ứng dụng qua VPN site-to-site và dịch vụ Cloud.
+- Ensure data security, particularly during application deployment via site-to-site VPN and cloud services.
-- Phân tách rõ ràng lưu lượng mạng giữa các phòng ban, nhóm công việc và khách truy cập.
+- Clearly segregate network traffic between departments, workgroups, and guest access.
-- Hỗ trợ kết nối ổn định giữa chi nhánh và Data Center tại trụ sở chính.
+- Support stable connectivity between the branch office and the Data Center at the headquarters.

-## 5. Công nghệ sử dụng
+## 5. Technologies Used
-- **Wi-Fi**: Hệ thống Wi-Fi nội bộ sử dụng xác thực qua tài khoản (RADIUS hoặc LDAP).
-Wi-Fi công cộng sử dụng VLAN riêng.
+- **Wi-Fi**: Internal Wi-Fi system with user authentication via RADIUS or LDAP.
+Public Wi-Fi uses a separate VLAN.
-- **VPN**: Kết nối site-to-site sử dụng IPsec hoặc OpenVPN để đảm bảo bảo mật.
+- **VPN**: Site-to-site VPN using IPsec or OpenVPN to ensure secure connectivity.
-- **Cloud**: Sử dụng các dịch vụ như AWS, Azure hoặc Google Cloud với các biện pháp bảo mật (IAM, Firewall, Encryption).
+- **Cloud**: Utilize services like AWS, Azure, or Google Cloud with security measures (IAM, Firewall, Encryption).
-- **Phần cứng**: Server ảo sử dụng các giải pháp như VMware hoặc Hyper-V, đảm bảo hiệu suất và khả năng mở rộng.
+- **Hardware**: Virtual servers using solutions like VMware or Hyper-V, ensuring performance and scalability.
-- **Bảo mật**: Tường lửa, IDS/IPS, và mã hóa dữ liệu để bảo vệ kết nối và ứng dụng.
+- **Security**: Firewalls, IDS/IPS, and data encryption to protect connectivity and applications.

-## 6. Kế hoạch triển khai
+## 6. Implementation Plan
-1. **Phân tích và thiết kế**:
+1. **Analysis and Design**:
-   - Xác định cấu trúc mạng, phân bổ VLAN và IP.
+   - Define network structure, VLAN, and IP allocation.
-   - Lựa chọn thiết bị (router, switch, access point, server).
+   - Select equipment (routers, switches, access points, servers).
-2. **Cài đặt hạ tầng**:
+2. **Infrastructure Setup**:
-   - Thiết lập Data Center tại trụ sở chính.
+   - Establish the Data Center at the headquarters.
-   - Cài đặt hệ thống Wi-Fi, VPN và kết nối mạng nội bộ.
+   - Configure Wi-Fi systems, VPN, and internal network connectivity.
-3. **Kiểm thử**:
+3. **Testing**:
-   - Kiểm tra kết nối VPN site-to-site giữa hai cơ sở.
+   - Test site-to-site VPN connectivity between the two facilities.
-   - Đảm bảo Wi-Fi nội bộ và công cộng hoạt động ổn định.
+   - Ensure stable operation of internal and public Wi-Fi systems.
-   - Test hiệu suất server ảo và triển khai ứng dụng trên Cloud.
+   - Evaluate virtual server performance and cloud application deployment.
-4. **Triển khai và vận hành**:
+4. **Deployment and Operation**:
-   - Đào tạo nhân viên sử dụng hệ thống.
+   - Train employees on system usage.
-   - Giám sát và bảo trì mạng định kỳ.
+   - Conduct regular network monitoring and maintenance.

-## 7. Đóng góp
+## 7. Contributions
-- Mọi ý kiến đóng góp hoặc báo cáo lỗi, vui lòng tạo issue trên GitHub hoặc liên hệ nhóm phát triển.
+- For feedback or bug reports, please create an issue on GitHub or contact the development team.

-## 8. Giấy phép
+## 8. License
 Copyright Group 12 NT113.P11